j027/Epic-Research-Infra/README.md

 # Cybersecurity Lab Environment

-A Docker-based cybersecurity training lab with a Kali Linux jump box and vulnerable Ubuntu target.
+A Docker-based cybersecurity training lab with a Kali Linux jump box and vulnerable Ubuntu targets.
 Run it locally on your own machine for hands-on practice.

 ---